pillforge/documentation/source/index.rst

 -------------------------------------------------------

-When the modules have all been tested and debugged on the Debugger Board, they must be attached to the 30-pin miniature connectors on the flex band.
+When the modules have all been tested and debugged on the Development Board, they must be attached to the 30-pin miniature connectors on the flex band.
 There is a small black circle on each module that must be aligned with the small white circle located on each slot of the Flexible Circuit.
 REMEMBER,